spannerisms/spannerisms.github.io/misc/asmmusic.md

     db !pan, <level [0-20]>
 ```

 The default pan level is `10`, giving both channels equal volumes.
 Lower values pan towards the right, with `0` producing sound out of only the right channel.
-Higher values pan towards the left, with `20` producing sount out of only the left channel.
+Higher values pan towards the left, with `20` producing sound out of only the left channel.
 The defines `!pan0`, `!panR`, and `!panL` are provided for these values, respectively.

 Panning can be changed gradually as well: